Managing comb keeps top bar hives workable. To manage top bar hive comb, a beekeeper must know how to:

 - the entire broodnest every few years

-Rotating a few combs involves inserting a few empty top bars between broodnest combs.
-Then moving an equal number of the oldest brood combs into the honey storage area for harvesting at the end of the season.
+To rotate a few combs, insert a few empty top bars between broodnest combs.
+Then move the oldest brood combs into the honey storage area for harvesting.
 There are some advantages:

 - less broodnest disturbance